berceanu/hpc-europa3-application/index.md

 least require a comparable computational power, both in terms of TFLOPS as well as total cumulated GPU memory.
-For the time being our institute can only provide local access to a CPU-based grid with ~300 cores, which proves insufficient for the type of 3D laser-plasma simulations necessary for this project.
+For the time being our institute can only provide local access to a CPU-based grid with ~300 cores, which proves inadequate for the type of 3D laser-plasma simulations necessary for this project.
 A separate challenge is presented by the long propagation lengths (up to a few centimeters) that have to be modelled in the case of using the discharge capillary.
 While the background plasma dynamics should not be a